 |standard form||factored form|

-It is easier to complete the square when the expression is written in the form Therefore, any coefficient of that does not equal should be factored out.
-For simplicity of the following steps, it will be assumed that For values of other than the same steps should be performed.
+It is easier to complete the square when the expression is written in the form Therefore, if the coefficient of is not it should be factored out.
+For the simplicity of the following steps, it will be assumed that For values of other than the same steps should be performed.
 The only difference is that the new coefficients — instead of and instead of — will be used.

-The square can now be completed by adding and subtracting the constant found in Step Note that the value of the original expression will not be changed, since the result of adding and subtracting the same value is equal to The first three terms form a perfect square trinomial, which can be factored.
-The rest two terms do not contain the variable so their value is constant.
+The square can now be completed by adding and subtracting the constant found in Step Note that the value of the original expression will not be changed since the result of adding and subtracting the same value is equal to The first three terms form a perfect square trinomial, which can be factored as the square of a binomial.
+The other two terms do not contain the variable so their value is constant.